Thefts force shutdown of Maple Gardens in Langley - BC Local News

 “Everything from folding tables to water cans to hose fittings all around the garden, hand tools power tools, they even stole plants” Smith said.

-The garden’s Nature’s Classroom program has moved locations for the year to the Langley Demonstration Garden.
+The garden’s Nature’s Classroom program has moved locations for the year to the Langley Demonstration Garden on Fraser Highway.

 Over the last nine years, the Maples has been visited by over 1,000 elementary school age students, 400 gardeners, and over 200 ESL students .